AtaaEddin/Turkish-ChatBot/README.md

 ## How it works

-This repository  contains to main parts, trigger word part (triggerWord folder) and chatbot part (chatbot folder)
+This repository  contains two main parts, trigger word part (triggerWord folder) and chatbot part (chatbot folder)

 In order to interacte with the chatbot first you have to wake it up.